About Homemade Guacamole

 I’m not much of a conversationalist, but I’ll people watch for hours.

-Remember that I mentioned that we (The Husband and I) always arrive absurdly early for parties?
+Remember that I mentioned that we (an old friend of mine and I) always arrive absurdly early for parties?
 This means we’re usually

 getting in the way there while the hosts are still setting everything up, and since guacamole is one of those dishes that are best when freshly made, I’ve watched plenty of our friends quickly whip up a batch.

 And I was always so jealous they could do this.
 As green as the guacamole itself kind of jealous.